Dustin Werbeski soul to soul on the air vents.

 Did you expect so many aggressive skaters to get into big wheel blading?

 Actually yes!
 There is no denying the fun once you have skated a big wheel setup.
 All it took was a few “cool” kids doing it, and then everyone wanted to try them out.
-I was quite surprised at the amount of times I heard hate on big wheels.
+I was pretty surprised at how often I heard hate on big wheels.
 Aggressive skaters need to realize that the big wheel movement has put more lubricating money into our drying up and squeaky skating industry.

-There is some sort of blurring of the lines happening, but I do not think it is going to ever be a full mix.
-There will still be a difference in mentality amongst different kinds of skaters.
+There is some blurring of the lines happening, but I do not think it will ever be a full mix.
+There will still be a difference in mentality among different kinds of skaters.
 Just as I do not imagine long boarders and the true head street pushers to get along, I don’t see many aggressive bladers socializing with slalom skaters.
-I really hope some new style of skating emerges from this mixture of disciplines… street parkour on big wheels or BMX style dirt jumps on off-road blades would be amazing to see!
+I hope some new style of skating emerges from this mixture of disciplines like street parkour on big wheels or BMX-style dirt jumps on off-road blades would be amazing to see!

 street photography by Dustin Werbeski